 There is no free lunch.
 While some sellers are happy to walk away from a home in foreclosure, others would prefer to complete a short sale and dread the thought of a foreclosure.

-- Credit Report Will Suffer
+- Credit Report Could Suffer

 Short sales and foreclosure affect credit.
 In addition to a Credit Score Factor Code #22, the lender may also report your delinquent mortgage payments to the credit bureaus.
+Some lenders can report a short sale as paid in full if you've completed a HAFA short sale after 2013, which should not affect your credit.

 - Restricted From Buying a New Home